blefebvre/implementationdetails.dev/_posts/2018-10-29-react-native-offline-first-db-with-sqlite.markdown

 }

-// Export a single instance of DatabaseImpl export let database: Database = new DatabaseImpl();
+// Export a single instance of DatabaseImpl export const database: Database = new DatabaseImpl();
 {% endhighlight %}

 There's a few interesting features of TypeScript at work in this file which I wanted to point out.
 First, there is a `Database` interface exported at the top, which `DatabaseImpl` implements.
 A keen eye will notice that DatabaseImpl itself is not exported.
 Instead, at the bottom of the file, a single instance of DatabaseImpl is initialized and then exported.

 Why do it this way?
 Had I exported `DatabaseImpl` instead (or more likely, simply named it `Database` and skipped the interface altogether), consumers of this API would still have the ability to instantiate their own Database object.
-This could then result in more than one connection to the database being open at a time -- not a bad thing in and of itself, but does require some additional work to close all the open connections when the app becomes inactive.
+This could then result in more than one connection to the database being open at a time -- not a bad thing in itself, but would require some additional work to close all the open connections when the app becomes inactive.

 ## Connection management